 7. Accept Impermanence

 Wabi-Sabi encourages seasonal living.
-Decorate with dried flowers, clay lamps, or fabric that fades naturally over time.
+Decorate with dried flowers, clay lamps or fabric that fades naturally over time.
 Honour cycles, not permanence.